El Toro (dinghy)

 The El Toro is an American pram sailboat that was designed by Charles McGregor as a sail training dinghy and yacht tender, first built in 1939.
 It is now often sailed as a singlehanded one-design racer.

 The boat is a development of McGregor's Sabot design, the plans for which were published in The Rudder magazine in 1939.
 The design has been widely adapted and other derivations include the Naples Sabot, US Sabot, Wind'ard Sabot and the Australian Holdfast Trainer.

 Production

-The design was built by Moore Sailboats and W. D. Schock Corp in the United States, but it is now out of production.
+The design was built by Moore Sailboats, W. D. Schock Corp and James Ayres (600+ hulls) in the United States, but it is now out of production.
 More than 11.000 boats were produced.

 Design

 The El Toro is a recreational sailing dinghy, with the early versions build of plywood and later ones of fiberglass, with wood trim.
 Spars may be made from wood, aluminum or carbon fiber.
 It has a cat rig, a squared stem, a nearly plumb transom, a transom-hung rudder controlled by a tiller and a retractable daggerboard.
 Ready to sail it displaces 80 lb, with the hull alone weighing 60 lb.

 The boat has a draft of 18 in with the daggerboard extended and 6 in with it retracted, allowing operation in shallow water or beaching.
 It can also be transported on a trailer or automobile roof.

 The design has a hull speed of 3.8 kn.